lameessa/Afaq/README.md

 # Afaq | آفاق

-Afaq is a data science and machine learning project that explores tourism engagement across Saudi Arabia through publicly available Flickr photos.
+Afaq is a data science and machine learning project that analyzes **Saudi landscape photos** to explore the factors associated with higher online engagement and identify destinations that may deserve greater visibility.

-The project analyzes photo engagement, visual content, geographic regions, seasons, time of day, and audience sentiment to uncover patterns in how Saudi destinations are represented and received online.
+Using public images and metadata collected through the Flickr API, the project combines data analysis, computer vision, natural language processing, and machine learning to uncover patterns across Saudi regions, seasons, visual elements, and audience engagement.

 **Developed at King Saud University (KSU), Riyadh, Saudi Arabia (SA).**